ULL-ESIT-PL/babel-learning/doc/parser/top-level.md

 The function `parseTopLevel` parses a `program`.

-The `program` is a `N.Program` node that represents the top-level structure of the program.
+The `program` parameter is a `N.Program` node that is going to represent the top-level structure of the program.
 It contains the interpreter directive (if any) and the body of the program.

 ```ts